paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 (1) The Secretary of Defense and the Secretary of Energy shall enter into an agreement with the Council to furnish necessary staff and administrative services to the Council.

-(2) The Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs shall be the Staff Director of the Council.
+(2) The Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs shall be the Staff Director of the Council.

-(3)

-  (A) Whenever the position of Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs has been vacant a period of more than 6 months, the Secretary of Energy shall designate a qualified individual to serve as acting staff director of the Council until the position of Assistant Secretary is filled.

-  (B) An individual designated under subparagraph (A) shall possess substantial technical and policy experience relevant to the management and oversight of nuclear weapons programs.

 **(d) Responsibilities.—** The Council shall be responsible for the following matters:

+(1) Overseeing nuclear deterrence activities of the Department of Defense and the National Nuclear Security Administration, including policy and resources, and developing options for adjusting the deterrence posture of the United States in response to evolving international security conditions.

-(1) Preparing the annual Nuclear Weapons Stockpile Memorandum.
+(2) Preparing the annual Nuclear Weapons Stockpile Memorandum.

-(2) Developing nuclear weapons stockpiles options and the costs of such options and alternatives.
+(3) Developing nuclear weapons stockpiles options and the costs of such options and alternatives.

-(3) Coordinating and approving programming and budget matters pertaining to nuclear weapons programs between the Department of Defense and the Department of Energy.
+(4) Coordinating and approving programming and budget matters pertaining to nuclear weapons programs between the Department of Defense and the Department of Energy.

-(4) Identifying various options for cost-effective schedules for nuclear weapons production.
+(5) Identifying various options for cost-effective schedules for nuclear weapons production.

-(5) Considering safety, security, and control issues for existing weapons and for proposed new weapon program starts.
+(6) Evaluating safety, security, and control issues for existing weapons and for proposed new weapon program starts and approving adjustments as required.

-(6) Ensuring that adequate consideration is given to design, performance, and cost tradeoffs for all proposed new nuclear weapons programs.
+(7) Overseeing the approval of design, performance, and cost tradeoffs for all proposed new nuclear weapons programs.

+(8) Providing specific guidance regarding priorities for research on—

+  (A) nuclear weapon delivery systems and platforms and priorities on military capability development within the armed forces and the broader Department of Defense; and

-(7) Providing specific guidance regarding priorities for research on nuclear weapons and priorities among activities, including production, surveillance, research, construction, and any other programs within the National Nuclear Security Administration.
+  (B) nuclear weapons and priorities among activities, including production, surveillance, research, construction, and any other programs within the National Nuclear Security Administration.

-(8) Coordinating and approving activities conducted by the Department of Energy for the study, development, production, and retirement of nuclear warheads, including concept definition studies, feasibility studies, engineering development, hardware component fabrication, warhead production, and warhead retirement.
+(9) Coordinating and approving activities conducted by the Department of Defense and the Department of Energy for the study, development, production, and retirement of nuclear warheads and weapon systems, including concept definition studies, feasibility studies, engineering development, hardware component fabrication, warhead and weapon system production, and warhead retirement.

-(9) Reviewing proposed capabilities, and, in coordination with the Joint Requirements Oversight Council, establishing and validating performance requirements (as defined in [section 181(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/h&num=0&edition=prelim)), for nuclear warhead programs.
+(10) Reviewing proposed capabilities, and, in coordination with the Joint Requirements Oversight Council, establishing and validating performance requirements (as defined in [section 181(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/h&num=0&edition=prelim)), for nuclear warhead and weapon system programs.

-(10) With respect to nuclear warheads—
+(11) With respect to nuclear warheads—

   (A) reviewing military requirements, performance requirements, and planned delivery schedules to evaluate whether such requirements and schedules create significant risks to cost, schedules, or other matters regarding production, surveillance, research, and other programs relating to nuclear weapons within the National Nuclear Security Administration; and

   (B) if any such risk exists, proposing and analyzing adjustments to such requirements and schedules.

-(11) Preparing comments on annual proposals for budget levels for research on nuclear weapons and transmitting those comments to the Secretary of Defense and the Secretary of Energy before the preparation of the annual budget requests by the Secretaries of those departments.
+(12) Preparing comments on annual proposals for budget levels for research on nuclear weapons and related weapon systems supporting nuclear deterrence missions and transmitting those comments to the Secretary of Defense and the Secretary of Energy before the preparation of the annual budget requests by the Secretaries of those departments.

-(12) Coordinating and approving the annual budget proposals of the National Nuclear Security Administration.
+(13) Coordinating and approving the annual budget proposals of the National Nuclear Security Administration.

-(13) Coordinating risk management efforts between the Department of Defense and the National Nuclear Security Administration relating to the nuclear weapons stockpile, the nuclear security enterprise (as defined in section 4002 of the Atomic Energy Defense Act ([50 U.S.C.
-2501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2501&num=0&edition=prelim))), and the delivery platforms for nuclear weapons, including with respect to identifying and analyzing risks and proposing actions to mitigate risks.
+(14) Overseeing risk management efforts between the Department of Defense and the National Nuclear Security Administration relating to the nuclear weapons stockpile, the nuclear security enterprise (as defined in section 6101), and the delivery systems and platforms for nuclear weapons, including with respect to identifying and analyzing risks and proposing actions to mitigate risks.

 **(e) Report on Difficulties Relating to Safety or Reliability.—** The Council shall submit to Congress a report on any analysis conducted by the Council with respect to difficulties at nuclear weapons laboratories or nuclear weapons production plants that have significant bearing on confidence in the safety or reliability of nuclear weapons or nuclear weapon types.

 **(f) Budget and Funding Matters.—**

-(1) The Council shall annually review the plans and budget of the National Nuclear Security Administration and assess whether such plans and budget meet the current and projected requirements relating to nuclear weapons.
+(1) The Council shall annually review the plans and budget of the National Nuclear Security Administration and the military departments to assess whether such plans and budget meet the current and projected requirements relating to nuclear weapons and related weapon systems supporting nuclear deterrence missions.

 (2)

-  (A) The Council shall review each budget request transmitted by the Secretary of Energy to the Council under section 4717 of the Atomic Energy Defense Act ([50 U.S.C.
-2757](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2757&num=0&edition=prelim)) and make a determination under subparagraph (B) regarding the adequacy of each such request.
+  (A) The Council shall review each budget request transmitted by the Secretary of Energy to the Council under section 6289 and make a determination under subparagraph (B) regarding the adequacy of each such request.
 Not later than 30 days after making such a determination, the Council shall notify the congressional defense committees that such a determination has been made.

   (B)

-    (i) If the Council determines that a budget request for a fiscal year transmitted to the Council under section 4717 of the Atomic Energy Defense Act ([50 U.S.C.
-2757](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2757&num=0&edition=prelim)) is inadequate, in whole or in part, to implement the objectives of the Department of Defense with respect to nuclear weapons for that fiscal year, the Council shall submit to the Secretary of Energy a written description of funding levels and specific initiatives that would, in the determination of the Council, make the budget request adequate to implement those objectives.
+    (i) If the Council determines that a budget request for a fiscal year transmitted to the Council under section 6289 is inadequate, in whole or in part, to implement the objectives of the Department of Defense with respect to nuclear weapons for that fiscal year, the Council shall submit to the Secretary of Energy a written description of funding levels and specific initiatives that would, in the determination of the Council, make the budget request adequate to implement those objectives.

-    (ii) If the Council determines that a budget request for a fiscal year transmitted to the Council under section 4717 of the Atomic Energy Defense Act ([50 U.S.C.
-2757](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2757&num=0&edition=prelim)) is adequate to implement the objectives described in clause (i) for that fiscal year, the Council shall submit to the Secretary of Energy a written statement confirming the adequacy of the request.
+    (ii) If the Council determines that a budget request for a fiscal year transmitted to the Council under section 6289 is adequate to implement the objectives described in clause (i) for that fiscal year, the Council shall submit to the Secretary of Energy a written statement confirming the adequacy of the request.

     (iii) The Council shall maintain a record of each description submitted under clause (i) and each statement submitted under clause (ii).